What are Opiates?

 What causes Opiate addiction?

 Opiates alter your brain by creating artificial endorphins that block pain and also make you feel good.
 Overusing opiates will cause your brain to always rely on these artificial endorphins.
 An extended period of using opiates, your brain may stop producing its endorphins.
 The more you use, the more likely this will happen, and the higher the probability of developing a drug tolerance.
-This is when your body gets used to the effects of the opiates and requires higher doses to feel like it once did before.

 Types of Opiates